 The single best resource we can point you towards would be the Hyperbits Masterclass.
 It’s an eight-week program that consistently shows amazing results (students have gone on to perform at EDC, Tomorrowland, Electric Zoo, Spring Awakening, and Snowglobe, among others).

-As you wrap up the masterclass at the end of your twelfth month, take another step back and reflect on the past year.
+As you wrap up the masterclass, take another step back and reflect on the past year.

 You’ve learned a TON, and your music has grown tremendously.

 We hope you enjoyed the read and would encourage you to post any questions you might have in the comments.
 Lastly, be sure to grab our Audio Terms cheatsheet below if you haven’t already!